sathvik-spartan/Liftin-with-C/README.md

 # Liftin-with-C
-This showcase various modern lift/elevator configurations
+This project showcases various modern lift/elevator configurations

 This repository is currently under work in progress ...